 N0677

-This fancy variety brings a splash of extravagance to the standard dwarf daffodil to enliven your spring display.
+This fancy variety, narcissus 'Tete Boucle' brings a splash of extravagance to the standard dwarf daffodil to enliven your spring display.
 Belying their chic, delicate appearance is a terrific hardiness and reliability, returning readily year after year.
 These bantam blooms bring exuberance to container displays and will naturalise easily at the front of a border or amongst the lawn.

 -